mongodb/leafygreen-ui/README.md

 yarn changeset bump
 ```

-Make sure changes made from this commmand are merged back into master before releasing.
+Make sure changes made from this command are merged back into master before releasing.

 4. Publish all packages to NPM using Changesets, this can be done from master.